The First-Year Experience: Your Success Starts Here

 Request More Information Begin Your Application

-The typical length of full-time undergraduate study at the University is four years.
+The typical length of full-time undergraduate study for incoming freshman at the University is four years.
 Successful completion culminates in the award of a baccalaureate (bachelor's) degree.
 Students previously enrolled at another accredited university may be eligible for transfer credit and complete the program in fewer than four years.

-Pre-College Work: Freshmen are admitted to the University following the successful completion of a twelve-year American high school program or its international equivalent as recognized by Webster.
+Pre-College Work: Freshman students are admitted to the University following the successful completion of a 12-year American high school program or its international equivalent as recognized by Webster.
 Webster awards credit for AP, CLEP and IB exams.
 More information about these and other external exams for college credit is available on the Credit by Exam webpage.

 Transfer Students: Advanced standing may be awarded to transfer students whose prior academic work was completed at a regionally accredited American university or an equivalent international university as recognized by Webster.